Why Is My Dolphin Pool Cleaner Not Moving?

 Step 2.
 Inspect the Drive Motor

 If the impeller is clear of obstructions, the next thing to check is the drive motor.
-The drive motor is what powers the wheels or tracks that move the cleaner around the pool.
+The drive motor powers the wheels or tracks that move the cleaner around the pool.
 If the motor is malfunctioning, the cleaner won’t be able to move.

 Check the motor for any signs of damage or wear and tear.
 If you find any issues, you may need to replace the motor.